 Collecting Mid-semester Feedback from Students

 Mid-semester is an ideal time to solicit feedback from students.
 Generally by mid-semester students have a sense of the class expectations, your teaching, and how they are doing.
 Mid-semester feedback from students can inform you about what is supporting their learning, what may be impeding their learning, and suggestions that could improve their learning.
 Gathering feedback at the midpoint of the semester also provides students with the opportunity to reflect on their learning and make their own adjustments to learning practices and strategies.

 The resources on this page are available to help you create new syllabi or revise old favorites.
 Wondering what to include in your syllabus?
 You will find accessible syllabus templates that you can adapt and use, and that include the current versions of the required TCU policies.
 Looking for ways to revise existing information?
 Use the syllabus rubric for suggestions on how to improve the overall quality of your syllabus.
 Other resources include links to the Academic and Final Exam calendars, and a list of in- and out-of-class activities to encourage students to read the syllabus.

-Insights magazine is the Koehler Center’s biannual electronic publication.
+Insights is the Koehler Center’s biannual electronic publication.
 It features articles written by faculty and instructional staff highlighting teaching innovation, student engagement, and professional development.
 It also showcases upcoming Koehler Center events, workshops, and speakers.

 Koehler Center Library